Every year or two there comes along a new bat that quickly takes the youth baseball world by storm. I call the latest of these the “Magic Bat.”

-If you delay buying a fat barreled bat until the player is around 4 1/2 feet tall, there are many value-priced choices.
+If you delay buying a fat barreled bat until the player is over 4 1/2 feet tall, there are many value-priced, heavier choices.

 There are some very good, moderately priced 2 1/4″ models that are an upgrade over the s500, such as: